Susan Kennedy: Multiple sclerosis

 In April 2012, Susan starts to struggle with her MS again, following her split from Karl and her promotion to editor of the Erinsborough News.
 Jackie Brygel of TV Week said Susan has a lot to prove with Paul breathing down her neck, but her new role puts her health in jeopardy when she begins displaying signs of an MS relapse.
 Woodburne explained "She's working 24 hours a day to try to get the paper to take on a different form and is running herself into the ground.
 She's unable to stop the trembling in her hand, is quite dizzy and her vision becomes blurred - all indications of an MS relapse, which would be her worst nightmare."
-Susan Hill of the Daily Star reported Susan refuses to turn to Karl, who always helped her with an episode, and instead she relies on help from Rhys Lawson (Ben Barber).
+Susan refuses to turn to Karl, who always helped her with an episode, and instead she relies on help from Rhys Lawson (Ben Barber).
 Woodburne revealed Karl asks Susan to slow down, but she ignores him.
 The actress said Karl is looking at the situation from the perspective of an ex-husband who has feelings for her, but also as a doctor.
 Susan finds herself unable to do the housework, but Rhys understands that she wants to keep her independence.
-A spokesperson told Hill "She always knew it was going to be hard living alone but Karl is the last person she wants to turn to.
-She doesn't want to admit she needs him but she does.
-In the end she confides in Dr Rhys."